 Paver Driveways and Parking Areas

-- Rebar-reinforced concrete borders
+- Cast-in-place concrete curbs

-- Heavy-duty metal edging
+- Heavy-duty metal or composite systems

 Raised Patios, Fire Features, and Structural Elements